JulienLacour98/MasterThesis/README.md

 - XlsxWriter

 # Directory
-- In order to export the data from graphs, create an "export" directory in the same folder than "MasterThesis".
+- In order to export the data from graphs, create an "export" directory inside the folder "MasterThesis".
 The export files will be generated in this folder.